Common Questions

 Note that Direct Subsidized Loans disbursed to first-time borrowers on or after July 1, 2013 may be subject to limitations on the maximum amount of interest the federal government will pay.

-Forbearance allows you to postpone your payments temporarily.
-It’s offered to assist you in times of need.
+Forbearance allows you to postpone your payments temporarily and are offered to assist you in times of need.

-You’re responsible for the interest that accrues during this time.
+You’re responsible for the interest that accrues while a loan is on a forbearance.

 You can end your forbearance at any time – just contact us.

-Keep in mind that interest will continue to accrue while in forbearance which could affect your repayment plan amount in the future.
-You can always make payments of any amount while in forbearance to reduce the impact of the interest if you are able.
+Keep in mind that interest will continue to accrue while in forbearance which could affect your repayment plan installment amount in the future.
+You can always make payments of any amount while in forbearance to reduce the impact of accrued interest if you are able.

 We encourage you to make any payments you can during a forbearance.
 Any payments you make can save you money over the life of your loan.

 You can send us a payment via your preferred method of payment.
-Logging in to your online account at Edfinancial.StudentAid.gov/MyAccount is typically the easiest way to make a payment.
+Logging in to your online account is typically the easiest way to make a payment.

-Income Driven Repayment plans are required to be renewed annually.
+Income Driven Repayment plans must be renewed annually.
 If you need to renew your IDR plan or have it recalculated due to a change in your financial situation, you may do so at StudentAid.gov/IDR.
 Follow the steps listed under “Returning IDR Borrowers” to get started.

 Loan Discharge and Forgiveness

 Depending on your circumstances, you may be eligible to have your loan forgiven or discharged.
-You may review a complete list of the available loan forgiveness, cancellation and discharge options on our website or you can visit StudentAid.gov/forgiveness.
+For a complete list of the available loan forgiveness, cancellation, and discharge options, visit:

 In the event of disability or death, federal student loans may be discharged (canceled).

-Federal student loans in the student’s name generally have an initial in-school period while the student is enrolled at least half-time, followed by a grace period, during which payments are not required.
+Federal student loans in the student’s name generally have an automatic initial in-school period while the student is enrolled at least half-time, followed by a grace period.
+During both, payments are not required.

-Interest may also accrue during this time on certain loans, as provided in each loan’s promissory note.
+Interest may also accrue while in-school or during the grace period on certain loans, as provided in each loan’s promissory note.

 Even if you aren’t required to, making payments while you’re in school can help you in the long run.
 Any payments you make can save you money over the life of the loan.

 If you have a Parent PLUS loan and the student you took the loan out for is enrolled at an eligible school at least half-time, you may qualify for a Parent PLUS Borrower Deferment.
-You can complete the Parent PLUS Borrower Deferment Request form and upload it to us via your online account.
+You can download or print the Parent PLUS Borrower Deferment Request form from the Loan Deferment and Forbearance section at the StudentAid.gov forms library.
+Once completed, you can upload it to us via your online account.

 Tax Reporting